 Peace to you, dear brothers and sisters in Christ, who long for one another.

-Yu Jie: Recently, I came across your printed collection of weekly Pastoral Letters from 2010, “Soul Awakening.”
-These letters, addressed to the members of your church, delve into specific events within the congregation, such as marriages, funerals, birthdays, illnesses, and situations at work.
-They also address public events like Liu Xiaobo’s Nobel Peace Prize and Ran Yunfei’s arrest.
+Yu Jie: I recently came across your printed collection of weekly Pastoral Letters from 2010 titled “Soul Awakening.”
+These letters, addressed to the members of your church, delve into small, personal matters within the congregation—such as marriages, funerals, birthdays, illnesses, and work—as well as public events like Liu Xiaobo’s Nobel Peace Prize and Ran Yunfei’s arrest.
 I’ve encountered similar writings from Pastor Lam Kwok Cheung to the members of his church in Hong Kong.
 But this is the first time I’ve seen such Pastoral Letters from a house church in mainland China, especially compiled into a book.
-And this seems like a new genre for you.
+This seems like a new genre for you.

-Wang Yi: I began writing these “weekly Pastoral Letters” during Advent in 2009 as an experiment in local church building and shepherding.
-The vision of the Early Rain Covenant Church is to establish a public, community-based church governed by elders.
-As a result, the writing of these letters is driven by three aspirations:
+Wang Yi: I began writing these weekly Pastoral Letters during the Advent season of 2009 as an experiment in establishing and shepherding a local congregation.
+The vision of Early Rain Church is to establish a local church that is public, community-oriented, and governed by elders.
+These letters also reflect three visions:

-First, I aim to present a tapestry of church life that both reveals the sharing of God’s Word and the fellowship of His people.
-This approach follows the tradition of letter writing in the historic church.
-It challenges believers to commit to their local church and embrace life together in Christ.
-The New Testament is replete with examples of vital relationships nurtured through letters exchanged between believers.
-“And when they had read it, they rejoiced for the encouragement” (Acts 15:31 ESV).
-We can relate to this through our own experiences with love letters, emails exchanged with friends, or even notes left for a spouse after an argument.
-Throughout history, letters have formed a vital part of fellowship within the Christian community.
-A recent book explores this epistolary space between church fathers, bishops, and their congregations during Augustine’s time.
-Prayer letters, for instance, represent a unique form of correspondence that continues to connect individuals and churches today.
+First, I aim to present a pattern for church life that embraces both the sharing of God’s Word and the fellowship of his people.
+This approach follows the tradition of letter writing in the early church.
+It challenges believers to commit to their local church and to embrace life together in Christ.
+The New Testament is replete with examples of vital relationships nurtured through letters exchanged between believers—“And when they had read it, they rejoiced because of its encouragement.”
+(Acts 15:31) We can relate to this through our own experiences exchanging love letters with our admirers, emails with our friends, or even the occasional note with our spouses after an argument.
+Throughout history, letters have played a vital role in cultivating fellowship within Christian communities.
+A recent book specifically explores the place of letters among the church fathers, bishops, and their congregations during Augustine’s time.
+Prayer letters, for instance, have represented a unique form of correspondence that continues to connect individuals and churches today.
 In the past, I encouraged students in my Bible study and hermeneutics classes to emulate the apostles by writing annual letters to their churches, small groups, and families.

-to this city.
-These everyday scenes of community life might seem familiar to churches abroad.
-However, they remain unfamiliar and challenging for house churches that are navigating the transition to a congregational model within an authoritative context.
-May the Lord grant that this collection of Pastoral Letters serve as a record, a model.
-They express the shared faith of God’s children at the Early Rain Covenant Church, and offer valuable insights for other churches.
+Second, I use Pastoral Letters to model a consistent and closely knit Christian community that proclaims the gospel in this city and that bears witness to the Lord’s Word.
+These everyday scenes of community life might seem familiar to churches abroad, but they remain unfamiliar and challenging for house churches that are navigating the transition to a congregational model within an authoritarian context.
+May the Lord use this collection of Pastoral Letters to serve as a record and a model, expressing the shared faith of God’s children at Early Rain while offering valuable insights for other churches.

-Third, as a Reformed elder, I use these letters to document the journey of a local church towards reformation.
-I also explore how Reformed theology can achieve a “softer landing” in the practical life of the church.
-This path is fraught with bumps, sways, struggles, and moments of finding our footing in our salvation.
-For a young church, merely six years old, this is a profoundly real, challenging, and joyful journey, filled with tension, shame, and repentance.
-The most captivating, daring, and romantic aspect is experiencing grace alongside my brothers and sisters, not just as individuals, but as a Christian community.
+Third, as the leader of a Reformed Presbyterian church, I use these letters to document the journey of a local church towards reformation, exploring how Reformed theology can achieve a “soft landing” within the practical life of the church as it wobbles and sways and flutters before landing on the solid ground of our salvation.
+For a young church merely six years old, this is a profoundly real and challenging journey, filled with tension and joy, as well as shame and repentance.
+The most alluring, adventurous, and romantic aspect of this journey to me is experiencing grace alongside my brothers and sisters, not just as an individual, but as a Christian community.

 In contemporary China, these Pastoral Letters represent a new genre.
-They are didactic, an integral part of my pastoral ministry.
-However, they are also not meant to be the “Little Red Book” of a secular organization.
-Although penned by a pastor, they lack the unique authority derived from expository preaching from the church pulpit.
-They are primarily epistolary and conversational, yet imbued with the spiritual authority of pastoral office and discourse.
-For me, they represent a “thematic” approach to pastoral care, complementing “expository preaching.”
-From a purely literary standpoint, this style, existing between authority and freedom, is unprecedented in Chinese history.
-It expresses the dynamic, almost incomprehensible and unique relationship between individuals and the community within the body of Christ in the Chinese language.
+On the one hand, they are instructional, forming a part of my pastoral ministry.
+But on the other hand, they are not merely a “Little Red Book” like you find in secular organizations.[1]
+Even though they are penned by a pastor, they still lack the unique authority derived from expository preaching from the church pulpit.
+They are primarily epistolary and conversational, but at the same time they also carry the spiritual authority of the pastoral office and the spoken word.
+For me, they represent a “thematic” approach to pastoral care to complement expository preaching.
+From a purely literary standpoint, I believe this style, which straddles authority and freedom, is unprecedented in Chinese history.
+It expresses a vital relationship between the individual and the community that is unfamiliar, even incomprehensible, in the Chinese language, one that is established in Christ.

-The content of these letters encompasses personal meditations, reflections on church life, and observations on society and the times.
-They are filled with words of worship, theological reflection, and glimpses into the messy reality of our church’s “construction site”, even carrying the scent of bandages from our church’s “hospital.”
-Through the tangible, spiritual connection with my visible brothers and sisters, who are part of the “holy catholic church,” I seek to touch the life of Christ.
-I also hope to reveal a living organism that will both amaze and confound the world, eliciting awe, fear, and even aversion.
+Thus, the content of these letters includes personal meditations, depictions of church life, and observations on contemporary society.
+They are filled with words of worship and theological reflections, but they also provide glimpses into the messy reality of our church’s “construction site” and carry the scent of bandages from our church’s “hospital.”
+Through the intersection between the physical and spiritual lives of my visible brothers and sisters, who belong to the “holy catholic church,” these letters seek to cultivate a living relationship with Christ, to portray a living community that astonishes the world, that inspires and confounds, that elicits reverence and fear.

 Your servant in Christ,